KEEP TRUMP AWAY FROM OUR NHS: Ten ways to protect the NHS from trade deals

 We need to KEEP TRUMP AWAY FROM OUR NHS.

 –> (1) Email six members of the Lords to ask him/her to propose or support Amendments to the Trade Bill which protect the NHS and the UKs wider health and social care sectors from privatisation.

 We have read the guidance on communication with the Lords (see here), and it appears that all emails are discounted if over six are sent – ie 6 identical emails from the same email address.
-So what we would like you to do is send the same email to 6 peers separately (so individually addressed e.g. Dear Baroness Black).
-Please also note that a number of peers choose to have their own independent email address away from the Parliamentary system, so there are no restrictions on writing to those also.
+So what we would like you to do is send the same email to 6 peers separately (all individually addressed e.g. Dear Baroness Black).

-It would be really helpful if you would share any replies with us at firstname.lastname@example.org, so that we can get a picture of support in the Lords.
+And finally – it would be really helpful if you would share any replies (from both lists a and b) with us at firstname.lastname@example.org, so that we can get a picture of support in the Lords.
 We can also ensure that supportive peers are contacted further by ourselves.

-Our list of peers with an interest in health and medicine is here: Peers with a policy interest in health services and medicine
+Our list (a) of 1- 115 peers with an interest in health and medicine is here: Peers with a policy interest in health services and medicine

 Ideas regarding the content of your email is on the attachment here: Ideas re your email to the Lords

 –> (2) Sign and share these two petitions regarding the Trade Bill

 –> (3) Print off and display this A4 window poster – you already know the danger that the NHS is in, but thousands more around the country don’t.
 Also, please take a photo of yourself with the poster and post it to your social media with your personal message – and please notify us at KONPNE facebook and twitter, so that we can share